AatreyuShau/lingo-surf/README.md

 ---

 <p align="center">
-    Woven from words, code, & pure happenstance :]
+    This project is licensed under the GNU GPLv3.0 License; see the ![LICENSE(https://github.com/AatreyuShau/lingo-surf/blob/main/LICENSE.md) file for details.
 </p>

----

-This project is licensed under the GNU GPLv3.0 License; see the [LICENSE](LICENSE) file for details.